When to Disclose a DUI on a Job Application

 Every job application and employer is unique, but it’s important to always be honest when you apply and interview for a new job.

 If you are looking to move past a previous DUI conviction or need help with a current charge, it’s best to speak with an experienced DUI attorney.
-In Pittsburgh, call Worgul, Sarna and Ness at (412) 281-2146 to schedule a free, initial consultation.
+In Pittsburgh, contact Worgul, Sarna and Ness at (412) 281-2146 to schedule a free, initial consultation.

 Some employers want to know about DUI convictions, and others are curious about DUI arrests too.
 If you were arrested and your charges are pending, then you don’t have to disclose your DUI if your application is only inquiring about previous convictions.